dhyeysampat/DS-Projects/README.md

 ## About Me

-👋 Hi, I'm Dhyey Sampat, a third-year B.Tech student with a passion for data science and analytics.
+👋 Hi, I'm Dhyey Sampat, a first-year Masters student with a passion for data science and analytics.
 I love exploring and working on various data-driven projects to solve real-world problems.
 This repository showcases some of my data science projects.

 ## Projects